icod6/house_price_prediction/docs/README.md

 ## Usage

-    Run the Flask application with command: python app.py
+    Run the Flask application with command:
+    python app.py

-    Open your browser and go to http://127.0.0.1:5000/.
+    Open browser and go to http://127.0.0.1:5000/.

     - Fill out the form with the desired features (Total Bedrooms, Total bathrooms, Longitude, Latitude).